Cancer-related fatigue: Definition

 The National Comprehensive Cancer Network defines cancer-related fatigue as "a distressing persistent, subjective sense of physical, emotional and/or cognitive tiredness or exhaustion related to cancer or cancer treatment that is not proportional to recent activity and interferes with usual functioning".

 Cancer-related fatigue is a chronic fatigue (persistent fatigue not relieved by rest), but it is not related to chronic fatigue syndrome.
+Cancer-related fatigue occurs in a significant proportion of cancer survivors, both during and after cancer treatment.
+A review of current evidence indicates that exercise is the most effective way of ameliorating cancer-related fatigue.

+Prostate cancer

+Cancer related fatigue is common in patients undergoing treatment for prostate cancer.
+A systematic review of the prevalence of cancer-related fatigue in men with prostate cancer was performed.
+The analysis indicated that fatigue is a common symptom, occurring in about 40% of men with prostate cancer especially among those using hormone therapy.

+Breast cancer

+Cancer-related fatigue is a prevalent and significant symptom among breast cancer patients, often lasting for years after treatment.
+An empirical study regarding cancer-related fatigue in breast cancer patients identified different groups of patients based on their fatigue levels, with nearly half (47.5%) falling into an "exhausted" group, characterized by high fatigue severity and interference in daily activities, along with elevated stress, anxiety, depression, and sleep disturbance, significantly impacting quality of life.

 Management

 Treatment depends on the patient's overall situation.
 A patient who is in active treatment may have different priorities than a person who has completed treatment, or who is at the end of life.

 Some management strategies may help all patients and could be supported by the work of an Occupational Therapist.
 These include scheduling high-priority tasks during the patient's best time of day, using labor-saving devices, delegating tasks to caregivers, and avoiding unimportant activities, so that the patient will have more energy available for other activities.

-Patients who are not at the end of life may benefit from physical exercise or physical therapy.
-Engaging in moderate activity reduces fatigue.

-While antidepressants are ineffective at reducing fatigue in non-depressed cancer patients, psychostimulants such as methylphenidate and amphetamines may reduce fatigue in some patients.